7 Make-Ahead Breakfasts for Rushed School MorningsRead more

 Milk’s Nutrients Deliver a Nutrient Powerhouse for Kids

-It’s hard to get the nutrients you need without milk in your diet.
+It’s hard to get enough of the nutrients you need without milk in your diet.
 Each 8-ounce glass helps serve the nutrients you and your kids need, including:

 Milk’s nutrients are an essential part of a healthy eating plan for kids, which is important for moms planning healthy meals for their kids.
 Consider this: Many moms of Team USA athletes served milk.
 In fact, in a recent survey, nine out of 10 U.S. Olympian respondents said they grew up drinking milk on the road to the world stage.1 And, 83 percent of the milk drinkers who responded credit their moms who encouraged them to do so.
 2